rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 ⭐ [**Fighters Guild Improved**](https://www.nexusmods.com/morrowind/mods/51409)\
 This mod overhauls the Fighters Guild questline by improving the background and narrative side of most of its quests, as well as adding more variety and available choices to them.

+* On MO2 installation, check the following options in the FOMOD installer:
+  * [x] Merged

 [**Mage Robes**](https://www.nexusmods.com/morrowind/mods/45739)\
 Many Mages Guild members will now wear the new robes and the player can acquire the robes through quests and purchase.